kbroestl/bibliophile/complications.md

 2019-01-03
 ## Unit Test difficulties
 - previous versions of active record used to have a count_members function, which doesn't seem to exist any more.
 Genre and location tests are failing due to this
 - Find ways to gin up some test data for the books etc so we can start real testing for many of the other custom methods

 ## Other issues
 - Some view/form pages (locations/genres) display nothing or very little, so we need to figure out what's going on there.

 # 2019-02-27
 What testing sets of data do we need to make the find_by_sql sections work?
 We won't be able to write stock tests until we can answer that particular question.
 - First step should be to identify where we use find_by_sql, then parse out what data elements are relavant to those queries.

+# 2019-06-10
+- rethink the above.
+Rather than ginning up specific datasets to match the find_by_sql, better served by creating completed objects which are instantiated at beginning of test runs, find_by_sql runs on that test set
+- - need to look up how to set up those test sets before running tests.
+RSpec should make that easy.